hpi-bp1819-naumann/shift-detector/docs/source/checks/index.rst

 Morpheus comprises several methods to systematically compare two data sets and check for shifts.
-This section introduces each of those methods, which we call checks.
+This section introduces each of those methods, which we call :term:`check`.

 For each check we give details about: